jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 ##### Example 1

 To pack and publish the Go package, run the following command.
-Before running this command on a project for the first time, the project should be configured using the **go-config ** command.
+Before running this command on a project for the first time, the project should be configured using the **go-config** command.
 ```
 jf gp v1.2.3
 ```

 ##### Example 2

-To pack and publish the Go package and also record the build-info as part of build ** my-build-name/1** , run the following command.
-The build-info can later be published to Artifactory using the [build-publish](#Publishing-Build-Information)command.
-Before running this command on a project for the first time, the project should be configured using the **go-config ** command.
+To pack and publish the Go package and also record the build-info as part of build **my-build-name/1** , run the following command.
+The build-info can later be published to Artifactory using the [build-publish](#Publishing-Build-Information) command.
+Before running this command on a project for the first time, the project should be configured using the **go-config** command.
 ```
 jf gp v1.2.3 --build-name my-build-name --build-number 1
 ```